Outreach information for 2023-2024

 - Resources geared more towards individual study can be found on the IMT Resource Page.

-The School of Mathematical Sciences will run its annual TY work experience programme during the week of 20-24 January 2020.
-Registration Form.
+The School of Mathematical Sciences is planning to run its annual TY work experience programme during the week of 22-26 January 2024, if conditions allow.
+Please register your interest here: Registration Form.

 The TY Work Experience in Mathematics offers participants the opportunity to experience UCC through a variety of activities: